ALL YOU NEED TO KNOW ABOUT HYPNOTIC MIND CONTROL

 In human subjects, sensory resonances can be excited by subliminal atmospheric acoustic pulses that are tuned to the resonance frequency.
 The 1/2 Hz sensory resonance affects the autonomic nervous system and may cause relaxation, ptosis, drowsiness, or sexual excitement, depending on the precise acoustic frequency near 1/2 Hz used.
 The effects of the 2.5 Hz resonance include slowing of certain cortical processes, sleepiness, and disorientation.
 For these effects to occur, the acoustic intensity must lie in a certain deeply subliminal range.
 Suitable apparatus consists of a portable battery-powered source of weak subaudio acoustic radiation.
 The method and apparatus can be used by the general public as an aid to relaxation, sleep, or sexual arousal, and clinically for the control and perhaps treatment of insomnia, tremors, epileptic seizures, and anxiety disorders.
 There is further application as a nonlethal weapon that can be used in law enforcement standoff situations, for causing drowsiness and disorientation in targeted subjects.
 It is then preferable to use venting acoustic monopoles in the form of a device that inhales and exhales air with sub audio frequency.

-US PATENT 6,051,594 – METHODS AND FORMULATIONS FOR MODULATING THE HUMAN SEXUAL RESPONSE — THIS IS ANOTHER PATENT USED AND ENJOYED BY MEN IN OPERATION CENTERS AFTER ISOLATING FEMALE TARGETS.
-MEN ALSO REPORT UNWANTED SEXUAL STIMULATION TO TERRORIZE THEM, ETC
+US PATENT 6,051,594 – METHODS AND FORMULATIONS FOR MODULATING THE HUMAN SEXUAL RESPONSE — HIGH-TECH SEXUAL STIMULATION

 The invention is directed to improved methods for modulating the human sexual response by orally administering a formulation of the vasodilator phentolamine to the blood circulation and thereby modulating the sexual response on demand.